s2t2/lambda-ds-3-1/README.md

 There are two main tools to help us do this.
 The first is the aforementioned Anaconda, which provides the `conda` utility.

 The second, which we'll be using more often in this unit, is [Pipenv](https://pipenv.readthedocs.io/en/latest/).
 Mac users can download Pipenv via homebrew (`brew install pipenv`).
-Windows users can consult the link for download instructions via pip.
+Windows users can consult [this link](https://pipenv.readthedocs.io/en/latest/install/#pragmatic-installation-of-pipenv) for download instructions via pip.

 #### Version Control Utility